 At LHC, our staff is continuously working with patients and serving our community to offer the appropriate ways to support and meet your needs.

 Our medical doctors, mental health therapists, and clinicians are available through Telehealth to assist you.
-(Hyperlink to our telehealth page)
+LHC Telehealth

 We offer assistance in obtaining the social services you need.
-(Hyperlink to our social service consent form and information page)
+LHC Social Service

 Our School Based Wellness Centers are here to help meet the needs of families and students through Telehealth.
-(Hyperlink to our SBW page)
+SBW Telehealth Signup

 Or, call us to make an appoint to enroll your child in our School Based Wellness at 302–407–5316.